Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 `git clone https://github.com/Azure/azure-iot-sdks.git`

-The following instructions outline how you can build the C# SDK (along with samples).
+There are ways you can build the C# SDK (along with samples).
 You can either build using command line or you can build using VS 2015 IDE

 ### Option 1:  Build using command line
 1. Open a Developer Command Prompt for VS2015.